 You can find out more about mortgage debt forgiveness by reading our article all about it.

 A short sale can be used when a borrower can’t afford to keep or doesn’t want to keep the property, and there isn’t enough equity to pay the full amount that is owed to the lender while paying the selling costs, Nitzsche says.
 It’s commonly called being “upside down.”

 This tactic can only be done if the lender agrees to take less than the full amount owed to allow the borrower to get out from under the debt obligation and to avoid the cost of a foreclosure.
 It may have tough consequences for the lender by ending up as a bigger loss, he says.

 Deed in lieu of foreclosure

 “The lender is agreeing to take back the property as payment in full of the debt.
-A lender may require that the house be listed for a short sale for a certain period of time before accepting a deed in lieu.Thomas Nitzsche
+A lender may require that the house be listed for a short sale for a certain period of time before accepting a deed in lieu. — Thomas Nitzsche

 Medical debt forgiveness

-“It’s important to apply for this aid before the debt is sold to a third party collection agency, as it will no longer be available once it is in collections,” he says.
+“It’s important to apply for this aid before the debt is sold to a third-party collection agency, as it will no longer be available once it is in collections,” he says.

-“This type of debt forgiveness is often combined with a zero percent repayment plan on the adjusted balance,” he says.
-“However, sometimes the entire balance is forgiven.”
+He also explained that “[t]his type of debt forgiveness is often combined with a zero percent repayment plan on the adjusted balance.
+However, sometimes the entire balance is forgiven.”